marybun/machine_learning/HW3/README.md

 ax.set_title(title)
 ```

 From section iii, we found the hardest and easiest pairs to classify.
 We can use each model on these pairs to compare the accuracy of each.
+There were multiple pairs that reached 100% accuracy, so we'll just choose one.

 ```python
 # Hardest pair: (5, 8)